wolgwang1729/Vulcan-16/readme.md

 - [`Project4/`](Project4/): Contains the machine language programs.
 - [`Project5/`](Project5/): Contains the CPU and overall computer architecture.
 - [`Project6/`](Project6/): Contains the assembler which is implemented in Python.
+- [`Project7/`](Project7/): Contains the virtual machine (VM) translator implemented in python which translates VM code to assembly language by handling Arithmetic/Logical commands and Memory Segment commands.
+- [`Project8/`](Project8/): Contains the virtual machine (VM) translator implemented in python which translates VM code to assembly language by handling Arithmetic/Logical commands, Memory Segment commands, Branching commands and Function commamds.

 ## Explanation of Each Project's Purpose
 - **Project1**: Building basic gates like And, Or, Not, Xor, Mux, Dmux.